MiKTeX/miktex/README.md

 `--force` option to overwrite existing link names).

 The `--mklinks` option will also create symbolic links for format files and scripts.
-That is, you can run `pdflatex` (pdfTeX with format `pdflatex` loaded) and `latexmk` (wrapper for the Perl script `latexmk.pl`).
+For example, you can invoke `pdflatex` (pdfTeX with format `pdflatex` loaded) and `latexmk` (wrapper for the Perl script `latexmk.pl`).

 ### Installing basic packages

-You use the MiKTeX Package Manager in order to install basic MiKTeX
+You use the MiKTeX Package Manager to install basic MiKTeX packages:
-packages:

     mpm --admin --verbose --package-level=basic --upgrade